Alaró

-Alaró ([ələˈɾo]) is a small municipality in the district of Raiguer on Majorca, one of the Balearic Islands, Spain, Europe.
+Alaró ([ələˈɾo]) is a small municipality in the district of Raiguer on Majorca, one of the Balearic Islands in Spain.

 History

 Alarò's origin dates back to the Islamic period.
 The documented history begins in the thirteenth century, during the reconquest of Mallorca, with its Castillo de Alaro being the center of this.
 The Castillo de Alaro was built by Christian inhabitants to ward off invasions from pirates.

 The town was the first to have an urban electricity network on the island.
 This event happened on August 15, 1901.
 Currently, electric distribution is unified with the rest of the island, but as a sign of how important it was for the island of Mallorca, on May 8, 666, the Consell Insular de Mallorca marked the tower of the old factory as a monument of cultural interest.

 Geography

 Alaró is bounded by Buñola, Escorca, Lloseta, Mancor de la Vall, Binissalem, Consell and Santa María del Camí.